A Lagrange-Newton Algorithm for Sparse Nonlinear Programming: Lagrangian Stationarity

 \section{Lagrangian Stationarity}

 This section is devoted to the optimality conditions for \eqref{min} in terms of the Lagrangian stationarity, which will build up the theoretical fundamentals to our new proposed algorithm in the sequel.
-We start by introducing a new notion called the strong $\beta$-Lagrangian stationary point as follows.